Feeding pregnant mares correctly and matching the nutrients to the grass, hay and haylage fed is the best way to build the best foal possible.

 We prefer to advise clients to test the grass, hay and haylage their mare will be eating so that accurate feeding requirements can be determined and both the mare and foal can be provided with optimal nutrition throughout the pregnancy and beyond.

-Feeding the pregnant mare with accurate nutrition as a developing embryo will lead to robust, healthy organs and body structure such as bones, tendons and ligaments.
-The health of the future foal is in the breeders hands, there is a lot you can get away with without causing actual death but if you are truly interested in breeding a foal with a healthy long life ahead of it then giving it the best nutritional start right from the moment of conception is crucial.
-You don’t just want your mare and foal to survive, survival is a goal but optimum health and development into a strong resilient adult has to be the discerning breeders goal.
+Feeding the pregnant mare with accurate nutrition as a developing embryo will lead to robust, healthy organs and body structures such as bones, tendons and ligaments.
+The health of the future foal is in the breeder’s hands, there is a lot you can get away with without causing actual death but if you are truly interested in breeding a foal with a healthy long life ahead of it then giving it the best nutritional start right from the moment of conception is crucial.
+You don’t just want your mare and foal to survive, survival is a goal but optimum health and development into a strong resilient adult have to be the discerning breeder’s goal.

 Protein is the most important consideration in the first four months.
 The foal grows to the size of a beagle during this time but the placenta is developing over this period and protein quantity and quality (meaning good access to all the essential amino acids) is critical.
 Poor protein levels and quality have been shown to lead to low progesterone and possible losses in early pregnancy.

 A guide is to work out what protein your pregnant mare is receiving by carrying out a forage analysis on the hay or haylage eaten so that you can determine the levels in the diet.
 A 500 kg pregnant mare should be receiving around 900 grams of protein if fed a hay/haylage and cereal concentrate diet (we recommend oats).
 The cereals will offer a good protein and amino acid profile.
 A 500 kg pregnant mare on a purely forage-based diet, pasture or hay/haylage needs a greater protein level at 1100 grams.
 This is because the quality of protein provided in forage will be of poorer quality than that in cereal.